-8 Tricks to Naturally Disinfect Your Room
+Naturally Disinfect Your Room with These 8 Tips

 To avoid accumulating microorganisms and developing undesirable allergies, a way to naturally disinfect your room is to dust daily and change your sheets, quilts, and covers often, which gets rid of mites.

-Your room is one of the most important parts of your home.
+There are countless reasons why you should naturally disinfect your room.
+After all, your room is one of the most important parts of your home.
 It’s where you choose to rest and relax your body after fulfilling all of the day’s chores.

-But sometimes we don’t take good care of it, and slowly, it becomes disorganized, making it look messy and dirty.
+However, sometimes we don’t take good care of it, and slowly, it becomes disorganized, making it look messy and dirty.

 But worst of all, even though you can’t always see it with the naked eye, mites and allergenic molecules tend to accumulate in these areas, which could cause various health problems.